FractionEstate/cardano-rust-node/docs/architecture/HASKELL_COMPATIBILITY_GAPS.md

 ## Suggested next steps

-- Replace the consensus runtime stub with a real pipeline that creates `SlotNotifier`, `BlockProductionService`, and `AutoRefreshIntegrator`, then feeds forged blocks into the network broadcaster.
+- Replace the consensus runtime stub with a real pipeline that creates `SlotNotifier`, `BlockProductionService`, and `AutoRefreshIntegrator`, then feeds forged blocks into the network broadcaster ([Roadmap R1-R3](../development/ROADMAP.md#2-consensus-runtime-integration)).
-- Extend `BlockProductionIntegrator` to populate `SimplifiedLedgerState` with real UTxO snapshots (consider a paginated fetch from `LedgerDatabase`) and refresh on new blocks instead of fixed intervals.
+- Extend `BlockProductionIntegrator` to populate `SimplifiedLedgerState` with real UTxO snapshots (consider a paginated fetch from `LedgerDatabase`) and refresh on new blocks instead of fixed intervals ([Roadmap L1](../development/ROADMAP.md#3-ledger--plutus-execution)).
-- Implement pool iteration in `LedgerDatabase::list_active_pools` and block range queries in `ChainDatabaseImpl::get_blocks_range` so that epoch transitions and chain sync operate on real data.
+- Implement pool iteration in `LedgerDatabase::list_active_pools` and block range queries in `ChainDatabaseImpl::get_blocks_range` so that epoch transitions and chain sync operate on real data ([Roadmap L2](../development/ROADMAP.md#3-ledger--plutus-execution)).
-- Gradually convert the mocked integration tests into end-to-end tests that exercise the actual networking and storage stacks once the runtime pipeline exists.
+- Gradually convert the mocked integration tests into end-to-end tests that exercise the actual networking and storage stacks once the runtime pipeline exists ([Roadmap N1-N2](../development/ROADMAP.md#4-network--storage-robustness)).
-- Introduce a Plutus execution bridge (via bindings or a Rust interpreter) and move the current structural checks into preflight validation.
+- Introduce a Plutus execution bridge (via bindings or a Rust interpreter) and move the current structural checks into preflight validation ([Roadmap L3](../development/ROADMAP.md#3-ledger--plutus-execution)).

 ## Verification checklist